betamos/zeroconf/README.md

 - **One-shot queries** (lookup) is currently not supported.
 As a workaround, you can browse and filter out the instance yourself.
 - **Meta-queries** are also not supported (but we still respond to them correctly).
+- **Updating services**, such as their TXT records, is not supported.
+Perhaps it should be?

 ## About